willwade/tts-wrapper/README.md

 - look at Orca
 - check uwp.
 - check and integrate callbaxks fir finishd abd start
-- migtate to portaudio as issues with linux https://chatgpt.com/share/1c31a2ac-d26d-401b-a13e-8a4eb75bf7d4)
+- migtate to portaudio as issues with linux https://chatgpt.com/share/1c31a2ac-d26d-401b-a13e-8a4eb75bf7d4) (not going ahead  - that too has problems)

 ## Installation